Non-commutative fermion mass matrix and gravity: Discussion

 \section{Discussion}

 It is an old idea that geometry is well studied using algebraic methods but to date this is not a mainstream approach of quantum gravity.
-Perhaps the methods of Connes where he treats algebra almost as a laboratory will be important for the future progress of quantum gravity, lest many of its problems persist.
-We have already alluded to the list of questions in the introduction in various places throughout both parts I and II and we won't duplicate those arguments here.
-An algebraic theory of quantum gravity would be more mathematical but that doesn't necessarily mean it would be more complex, it may turn out to be neater, more unified and that might even make it easier to learn.
+Perhaps the methods of Connes where he treats algebra almost as a laboratory will be important for the future progress of quantum gravity.

 From the considerations of this paper, a question that stands out is that of which is the correct choice of a von Neumann algebra from which to extract the dynamics of the theory.
 We are also led to ask whether given a von Neumann algebra and a state, if the Tomita-Takesaki theory can be used to reconstruct a $C^*$-bundle and a connection.